Civil Rights

 Finally, Special Master Still spent a great deal of her report explaining the deficiencies within the medical and psychiatric departments of FCI Dublin and the BOP more-broadly.
 As Still notes, “…given the high rate of post-traumatic stress disorder (PTSD), SUD, and trauma related to sexual and other personal violence present, a more integrated program with the on-site psychology would have been warranted, but was non-existent”.
 Not only was there a lack of mental health resources (i.e. psychiatrists, medication management programs) available to inmates who were sexually abused, the sexual predation was so pervasive that mental health staff were overwhelmed with the amount of PREA allegations requiring documentation and reporting.
 As a result, this created a lower quality of care for both victims of sexual abuse and AICs who were in need of general mental health/ medical care as the already limited staff were spending all their time attempting to address PREA related issues.
 Even if an inmate was not a direct victim of sexual abuse at FCI Dublin, they were inevitably impacted by the culture of abuse at the facility.

 In order to address these inadequacies across the BOP, Special Master Still offered a handful of recommendations to prevent such failures from occurring in the future.
 Not only was increased training for staff recommended, Still noted there needs to be a better mechanism to collect comprehensive data on AICs with both accuracy and frequency to aid in the policy-making decisions by leaders at the BOP.
 Still addressed the staffing crisis across the BOP, recommending better systems to address staffing deficiencies, increase outreach to prospective employees, and develop new methods to streamline hiring.
-In regards to the inadequate medical and psychological care provided to inmates, Still acknowledged that better systems needed to be put in place so that requests for medical/ psychiatric care could be tracked and timely addressed, and that ongoing competency training for medical staff was required.
+In regard to the inadequate medical and psychological care provided to inmates, Still acknowledged that better systems needed to be put in place so that requests for medical/ psychiatric care could be tracked and timely addressed, and that ongoing competency training for medical staff was required.
 But, most importantly, it was made abundantly clear that better oversight was needed across all BOP facilities nationwide to ensure that the atrocities of staff-on-inmate sexual abuse that occurred at FCI Dublin will never be repeated.

 While the BOP and federal government fought tirelessly attempting to prevent the historic appointment of Special Master Still, it is clear that her work investigating the inherent inadequacies of our nations federal prison system will result in positive change nationwide.